m-ichaels/m-ichaels/README.md

 ### 👨‍💻 About Me

 - **Profession**: Graduate professional research analyst
-- **Passion**: Exploring the power of programming and machine learning to solve complex finaical problems.
+- **Passion**: Exploring the power of programming and machine learning to solve complex problems.

 ---